Center-for-Atmospheric-Research-ATMOS/PROPHESY/packages/XPSpack/README.md

 # Dependence

 XPSpack depends on some of the most common registered Julia packages, and one unregistered package, (see [Project.toml](Project.toml))

  - Statistics
  - LinearAlgebra
  - Interpolations
  - Printf
  - NMOpt is a package that implements some (Quasi) Newton methods (see [NMOpt](https://github.com/matthewozon/NMOpt))
+ - MINOTAUR is a package that implements some quadrature for composed function (see [MINOTAUR](https://github.com/matthewozon/MINOTAUR))

 # Installation